-It is also possible to spread or get STDs by using sex toys.
+It is also possible to spread or get sexually transmitted infections while using sex toys.
 Many people like to use vibrators, dildos, butt plugs, and strap-ons as part of sex play.
 Sex toys need to be kept clean, whether they are used alone or with partners.
 If they are not cleaned after each use, they can grow bacteria and cause an infection.
 Because sex toys are made of different materials -- silicone, rubber, vinyl, metal, etc. -- they must be cleaned in different ways.
 Be sure to read the instructions on the package insert to see how to clean your toy properly.

 As with other forms of sex, making sex toy play safer involves using a barrier to prevent each person's bodily fluids from touching the other person.
 The best way to keep dildos, vibrators, and butt plugs clean is to use them with a latex condom.
 Be sure to use a fresh condom whenever the toy is used by a different person or in a different location (e.g., moves from vagina to anus or vice-versa).
-Having sex toys that are not shared and only used by one person can reduce the chances of passing STDs between partners.
+Having sex toys that are not shared and only used by one person can reduce the chances of passing STIs between partners.
 However, it is still important to clean the toy after each use and to use a fresh condom whenever the toy is used in a different location.